Jennifer Lopez And Alex Rodriguez Attend L.A. Protest, Say ‘We Must Take A Stand’

 Jennifer Lopez and Alex Rodriguez are marching to make a change.
-In a post on her Instagram, Lopez shared a video of herself and Rodriguez walking amongst the protesters.
+In a post on her Instagram, Lopez shared a video of herself and Rodriguez walking among the protesters.
 In the video, the couple can be seen holding signs that say “Black Lives Matter” and “Let’s Get Loud for Black Lives Matter.”

-According to the caption, those signs were made with help from Lopez’s twins Max and Emme.
+According to the caption, those signs were made with help from Lopez’s twins, Max and Emme.
 Lopez said that Max had recently come up to her and told her that, because she has a large following, she should use it to ask her followers to support the protesters for George Floyd.

 The singer wrote that she asked Max to help her make a sign.
 She said that they discussed the idea that if one person in this country doesn’t have justice, no one does.
 America was founded on the idea of freedom and justice for all, and Lopez said it was their responsibility to fight against injustice whenever they see it.